mcdonars/mcdonars.github.io/about/index.md

 layout: page
 title: About
 tags: [about]
-date: 2018-09-3
+date: 2019-7-29
 comments: false
 ---

-<center><a href="http://github.com/mcdonars"><b>Robert Sean McDonald</b></a></center>
+<center><a href="http://github.com/mcdonars"><b>Robert McDonald</b></a></center>
-<center> I am a Senior Computer Information Systems Major at James Madison University.
-I also enjoy Cycling, Weight training, and learning new things!
-I will be graduating this upcoming December 2018.</center>
+<center> I graduated from James Madison University with a B.B.A in Computer Information Systems.
+I enjoy tinkering and learning new things!
+I also enjoy road cycling and weight training.
+My current role is Server Administrator at Dynamic Aviation. </center>

 ## Contact Details